The Commoner Class

 1st-level Laborer feature

-Spending your days in manual labor has made you strong and hardy like the great beasts of the fields.
-At 1st level, and each time you gain a level in this class, both your hit points and maximum hit points each increase by 1.
+Spending your life in manual labor has made you strong and hardy like the great Beasts of the fields.
+At 1st level, and each time you gain a level in this class, both your current hit points and maximum hit points each increase by 1.

 You also count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.